koliseoapi/react-forms/README.md

-A library to automatically bind React form elements to state attributes, automatically doing type conversion and validation.
+A library to automatically bind React form elements to state attributes with automatic type conversion and validation.
 [Give it a try](https://koliseoapi.github.io/react-data-input/).

 ```JavaScript
 import { Form, Input, TextArea } from 'react-data-input';